orijtech/sourcegraph/doc/dev/background-information/insights/frontend.md

 1. **All insights dashboard**
 <br/> This dashboard contains all available user insights from all places.
-All users have this dashboard by default, and users can't delete this dashboard.
+All users have this dashboard by default, users can't delete this dashboard.
 2. **< user name >'s insights**
 <br/> This is something called **built-in dashboard**.
 This dashboard represents
-your personal level of settings, which means that this dashboard contains all insights from your personal setting cascade subject jsonc file and only that insights.
+your personal level of settings, which means that this dashboard contains all insights from your personal setting cascade subject `jsonc` file and only these insights.
 This dashboard also can't be deleted.
 3. **< organization name >'s insights**
 <br /> This is also a built-in dashboard.
 It has the same functionality as a personal dashboard but contains
 insights only from this org level jsonc setting subject file.
 4. **Global insights**
 <br/> Also, built-in dashboard.
 This dashboard contains insights from the subject of the global setting,
-which is shared across all users within one sourcegraph instance.
+which is shared across all users within single sourcegraph instance.
 You should be an admin to be able to write and update this setting subject.

 All three types of dashboards (user, organizations, and global) can have their **custom dashboards** via dashboard creation UI.